Some Tools I love!

 I use StudioPress Themes for WordPress for this website.
 You can get free themes for WordPress but I prefer to pay for SEO optimized layouts.
 The theme I’m using on this website is Beautiful Pro.

 Both this website and my nonfiction and podcast website, www.createastoryyoulove.com are hosted with BlueHost.com.
-You can get your domain name as well as set up your website by going to Bluehost.
+You can get your domain name and setup your website by going to Bluehost.
 If you’re not sure how to set up your blog and website, Click this link, if you want to learn the 9 Simple Steps to Start a Self-Hosted WordPress Website in Less than 15 Minutes.